jweinst1/PyCExtension/README.md

 #### `Wrapping`:

-Lots of widely used software libraries are written in C. However, many application level systems, like web development framewroks, or mobile development frameworks, are written in languages like Java or Python.
+Lots of widely used software libraries are written in C. However, many application level systems, like web development frameworks, or mobile development frameworks, are written in languages like Java or Python.
 C functions can't be called directly from Python, because Python does not understand C types without converting them to Python types.
 However, extensions can be used to wrap C code to make it callable from Python.
 The building and parsing of Python types will be explained later.